JMart2210/coding-challenges/README.md

 <a href="https://www.codewars.com/users/JMart2210"><img src="https://www.codewars.com/users/JMart2210/badges/large" alt="codewars badge with score and rank"></a>

-# Codewars and Exercism Solutions
+# Codeing Challenges
-Solutions to Codewars problems that I've completed - Each one includes a link to the problem, the instructions, my thought process before solving, the solution I came up with, and the test cases I used.
+Solutions to Codewars, leetcode, and exercism problems that I've completed - Each one includes a link to the problem and the instructions.
+Sometimes I include my thought process before solving, followed by the solution I came up with, and the test cases I used.
-Exercism problems are completed in-browser, so I included a link to my Exercism profile.
+To get more comfortable with testing I implemented Jest in this directory so that I can run test cases while I'm writing the code.

 ## My Profiles: